polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 Whatever you charge yourself for your own modules, and/or bonus material we give you access to, is _your business_, as long as you make sure your customers obeys by our license terms, and have valid licenses for Phosphorus Five from us.

+### Our guarantee

+We give you this right, irrevocably for the current major release of Phosphorus Five.
+Which means that we don't change these terms during the 8.x release cycle of the system.
+We (might) reconsider the partner program though, and/or its terms, each major release.

 ### Partner obligations